amlanacharya/Agent/module4/exercises/README.md

 - 🔄 Learn how to generate and utilize embeddings for semantic search
 - 📊 Develop skills in extracting and managing metadata for improved retrieval
 - 🛠️ Practice building complete RAG systems for document question answering
+- 🔗 Learn how to use LangChain Expression Language (LCEL) for more readable and maintainable chains
+- 🧪 Understand functional programming patterns for AI application development

 ## 🤔 Need Help?